marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 - You also use a template to modify how the **individual items** are displayed (The template is configured righ in the WordPress Settings)
 - Both templates use the [Twig](https://twig.symfony.com/doc/3.x/) template language to specify what to include in the items or in the list.
 (If you've used Shopify's Liquid system, you'll be right at home here)
 - You specify how the search on the _list items_ will work or by which fields the search will be made
-- The _directory items_ are WordPress post types, so you can use plugins like [ACF](https://www.advancedcustomfields.com/) to add fields to the items.
+- The _directory items_ are WordPress posts, so you can use plugins like [ACF](https://www.advancedcustomfields.com/) to add fields to the items.
 Or use WordPress filters to modify what information will be in every item.
 - You can select the base path for the _directory items_
 - You can create more than one directory by using taxonomies